Skip to content

 • UK GDPR maximum fines: up to £17.5 million or 4% of annual turnover, whichever is greater.
 In practice, ICO enforcement on small UK venues for first offences is more often a corrective notice or warning than a fine; published fines on SMEs vary widely by case and we don’t have a single authoritative average to cite.
 Source: ICO, UK GDPR Guidance + ICO Enforcement Action (search public register for comparable SME cases).

-• Anthropic productivity research (2025) finds Claude speeds up individual knowledge-work tasks by ~80% on average; tasks averaging 90 minutes drop to roughly 18 minutes.
+• Anthropic productivity research (2025) finds Claude speeds up individual knowledge-work tasks by around 80% on average; tasks averaging 90 minutes drop to roughly 18 minutes.
 Drafting work like TENs and rider templates sits in this bracket.
 Source: Anthropic, “Estimating productivity gains from Claude” (2025).

 The 5 jobs AI handles well